open-component-model/ocm-website/content/en/project/community.md

 ## Slack

-Join [#open-component-model](https://kubernetes.slack.com/archives/C05UWBE8R1D) on Kubernetes Slack and talk to us and over 1,000 other community members.
+Join [#open-component-model](https://kubernetes.slack.com/archives/C05UWBE8R1D) on Kubernetes Slack and talk to us and other community members.

 (Note: If you aren't already a member on the Kubernetes Slack workspace, please request an invitation.)